 In our mechanism, a fundamental boson comprises two waves, each wave operating in one basis axis.

-The boson, by itself, is a pair of bound wave states that propagate together.
-When phase propagation is considered in a typical backrgound space, the propagation is not vector-like, but radial.
-A boson exists as a degenerate entity (without unique location, and disconnected from reality) until it can form a fermion under the required conditions.
+A boson, by itself, is a pair of bound waves that propagate together, entangled.
+Propagation (see time) is not vector-like, but scalar (or radial in space).
+A boson exists as a degenerate entity, without unique location, and disconnected from reality, until it can form a fermion under the required conditions.
 The state of a fermion is simply the set of states of the contributing bosons, with two of the waves being privileged in a coupled state.
-See article: physicality.
+See: physicality.

 Taking the wave state, we have: